gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

 ---

 # Installation
-- Estimated time to complete:
+- Estimated time to complete: 5mins
-- This step is to be executed from your Ansible server.
-Make sure that you are on the right server.
-Below commands may help.
-  - `ifconfig eth0`
-- Install Ansible by executing the below commands on Ubuntu server, in sequence.
+- **DO NOT EXECUTE THE INSTALLATION STEPS, FOR REFERENCE ONLY**
+- Ansible Installation steps listed below, simple and easy steps similar to any linux package installation.
 ```
 sudo apt-get update -y
 sudo apt-get install software-properties-common -y